All Episodes

 We choose truth over facts.

-Words that stunned the nation, and I would argue, I know, shocked the world.
+The words that stunned the nation, and I would argue, I know, shocked the world.

 International leaders spoke about it.

-You had people like Margaret Battle, excuse me, you had people like the the former chairman and leader of the party in the in Germany.
+You had people like Margaret That, excuse me, you had people like the former chairman and leader of the party in Germany.

-You had Angela Merkel.
+You had Algela Merkel.

-We have this notion that somehow, if you're poor, you cannot do it.
+We have this notion that somehow if you're poor, you cannot do it.

 Poor kids are just as bright and just as talented as white kids.

-Wealthy kids, clock kids, Asian kids.
+Wealthy kids, black kids, aged kids.

-Mom uh lived in uh in Long Island for 10 years or so.
+Mom lived in Long Island for 10 years or so.

-Uh God rest her soul.
+God rest her soul.

 God bless her soul.